kolenaIO/kolena/docs/metrics/precision.md

 (TN and FN) are not considered.
 Thus, precision only provides one half of the picture, and should always be used in tandem with [recall](./recall.md): recall penalizes false negatives (FN), whereas precision does not.

-For a single metric that takes both precision and recall into account, use F1 score, which is the harmonic mean between precision and recall.
+For a single metric that takes both precision and recall into account, use F<sub>1</sub>-score, which is the harmonic mean between precision and recall.